-★ "Now, look back at your reassembled chocolate bar.
-Notice that the rectangles in the 4th row, through which we made our diagonal cut, are still 3 squares wide but only 3 squares long - that's a total area of 9 squares in each of those bites, unlike the other bites that have 12 squares."

-- ★ "So, if 4 bites are missing 3 squares each, that means we're missing a total of 12 squares from the whole chocolate bar." - "Can we cut our little bite into 4 mini-bites of 3 squares each?"
+- ★ "Now, look back at your reassembled chocolate bar.
+Notice that the rectangles in the 4th row, through which we made our diagonal cut, are still 3 squares wide but only 3 squares long - that's a total area of 9 squares in each of those bites, unlike the other bites that have 12 squares." - ★ "So, if 4 bites are missing 3 squares each, that means we're missing a total of 12 squares from the whole chocolate bar - the same number of squares that are in the little bite we set aside!" - "Can we cut our little bite into 4 mini-bites of 3 squares each?"
 Let the kids figure out that they should cut the little bite into 4 rows to discover it's the same number of rows and squares that are missing from the diagonal cut of the giant chocolate bar!

-Reversing Arrows (IO-I5 minutes)
+Reversing Arrows (15 minutes)